Must-Know Outsourcing Statistics for 2025

 Californian economy has suffered the most in the US when it comes to jobs lost to outsourcing, mainly because of Silicon Valley and the shrinking of the state’s apparel industry.

-Worldwide, the financial and accounting business processing outsourcing market is expected to reach $60.31 billion in 2023.
+The financial and accounting business processing outsourcing market is worth $70.19 billion in 2025.

 The most commonly outsourced jobs in small businesses are accounting and IT.